ossu/precollege-math/FAQ.md

 ### Why not Khan Academy, Professor Leonard, and/or `insert favorite resource here`?

 The College Prep School was chosen because it meets the needs of a rigorous curriculum that covers all of the topics needed before entering college.
 It also has all of the homework and tests built in to the curriculum, which makes it easier to follow.
 Khan Academy was not chosen because many consider it to not have challenging problems and/or enough problems and/or promotes passively watching math videos.
-Professor Leonard was not chosen because he does not cover Geometry nor does he assign homework.
+Professor Leonard was not chosen because it is not a complete expirience in itself, he does not assign homework, and other resources are required to have a complete expirience.
 The coursepages have tips that have been contributed over time to improve the curriculum.
 If you feel like you have found a better resource or method than The College Prep School, feel free to open an issue.